SUMMER SHOWS at Greenwich Theatre

 Now Greenwich Theatre boss James Haddrell will be directing Bartlett’s An Intervention, a two-hander acclaimed for the mischievous way it examines the nature and responsibilties of friendship, which will run from 22 July to 13 August.

 Haddrell described the project as “incredibly exciting” and has made the piece gender-neutral by casting two women - Helen Ramsay, who is making her professional debut, and Lauren Brennan, last seen in Haddrell’s fine production of Michael Frayne’s Alarms & Excursions.

-Once the run is over, the two actors will be joined by David Haller and Elliott Bornemann for another in-house production, the evergreen kids’ classic Treasure Island, which will fill the rest of the school holiday schedule in the main auditorium.
+Once the run is over, the two actors will be joined by David Haller and Elliott Bornemann for another in-house production, the evergreen kids’ classic Treasure Island, which will fill the rest of the school holiday schedule in the main auditorium from 19 August to 4 September.
 It will also be directed by Haddrell.

 The theatre is also slipping in a couple of daytime entertainments for kids in August.
 Catch That Beast - about how we interact with wild things - is on the 5th and 6th and The Very Hungry Caterpillar Show brings Eric Carle’s beloved classic stories to life on the 8th and 9th.